microsoft/AzureTRE/docs/tre-admins/auth.md

 !!! note
     Additional app registrations are required to run the E2E tests, and also to create workspaces - these are not configured by the `aad-app-reg.sh` script.
 Find information below on how to set these up.

+Some of the applications require **admin consent** to allow them to validate users against the AAD.
+Check the Microsoft Docs on [Configure the admin consent workflow](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-admin-consent-workflow) on how to request admin consent and handle admin consent requests.

 ### App registration script

 The `/scripts/aad-app-reg.sh` script automatically sets up the app registrations with the required permissions to run Azure TRE.
 It will create and configure the two main app registrations: **TRE API** and **TRE Swagger UI**.